eugenewickett/logistigate/README.md

-# supply-chain-aberration-inference
+# logistigate
-python implementation of supply-chain-aberration inference
+python implementation of logistigate